RRathna/ANN_parallelize/README.md

 The training data used is mnist.
 This code uses mnist loader from Nuri Park's project - https://github.com/projectgalateia/mnist

-MPI version - uses the library as is and runs the training distributedly.
-The additions are all made to MPI_example.c OMP version - changed the train function in the library to make use of shared memory parallelism. (see omp_genann.c and omp_example.c)
+MPI version - Very fast, gradual drop in accuracy (due to averaging weights between nodes after each iterations).
+Uses the library as is and runs the training distributedly.
+The additions are all made to MPI_example.c
+OMP version - Work in progress - give lesser accuracy, optimal at 8 threads.
+Changed the train function in the library to make use of shared memory parallelism. (see omp_genann.c and omp_example.c)

 You can use make command to get the executables for each of the versions or follow the instructions below: